|Ordered||23 Sep 1939|

 6 Dec 1941

-The boat was bombed by a British Catalina aircraft (Sqdn 202, pilot Hugh Garnell) but suffered little damage.
+U-332 was bombed by a British Catalina flying boat (Sqdn 202, pilot Hugh Garnell) but suffered little damage.
 The pilot brought in ASW craft but the U-boat managed to slip past them.
-The boat would be attacked again 3 days later.
+The boat would be attacked again three days later.
 (Sources: Blair, vol 1, page 402)

 9 Dec 1941

-The boat was severely damaged by a British aircraft and forced to abort to France.
-This was the second aircraft attack on the boat in 3 days.
+Severe damage from an attack by a British aircraft forced U-332 to return to France.
+This was the second aircraft attack in three days.
 (Sources: Blair, vol 1, page 402)

 21 Mar 1943